MileHacker Logo

 • Taxis are available around Jiuzhaigou town and Zhangzha Town, marked with a taxi sign on the roof.

-• For longer distances or busy periods, negotiating a fare beforehand is common.
+• For farther travel or busy periods, negotiating a fare beforehand is common.
 Agree on the price before starting.

 • Short rides within Zhangzha Town typically cost 10-30 CNY.
-Airport transfers from JZH are around 200-300 CNY.
+Transportation from the airport JZH are around 200-300 CNY.

 Ride-Sharing with Didi